Skip to main content

 • defaultValue is only used for display purposes in the app installation UI.
 This value is independent of the value that the app is listening on.
 For example, the app can run an SSH server at port 22 but still recommend a value of 29418 to the user.

 • containerPort is the port that the app is listening on.
 The Cloudron runtime will bridge the user chosen external port with the app specific containerPort.
-Cloudron Apps are containerized and each app has it's own networking namespace.
+Cloudron apps are containerized and each app has its own networking namespace.
 As a result, different apps can have the same containerPort value because these values are namespaced.

 • The environment variable SSH_PORT may be used by the app to display external URLs.
 For example, the app might want to display the SSH URL.
 In such a case, it would be incorrect to use the containerPort 22 or the defaultValue 29418 since this is not the value chosen by the user.